RonaldKfouri/GNN-BDDI-before-SE/README.md

 ----

-**Notes**:
+**Note**:
-- The repository is structed to match the workflow described in the paper for full reproducibility.
+The repository is structed to match the workflow described in the paper for full reproducibility.
-- Please cite the paper once it becomes available.

 ---